bloxstreet/support/docs/hr-information/shifts-and-trainings.md

 Arguments about claiming will not be tolerated.
 The schedule for the following day will be announced between 5:00 PM and 11:30 PM EST.

 Note that it is crucial to follow through on claimed shifts and training sessions.
-If an HR claims a shift or training session but becomes unable to host, they themselves are responsible for finding a replacement and informing the scheduler in [#session-claiming](https://discord.com/channels/323081832071561216/889200177536196608), making sure to provide a reason.
 Repeated instances of claiming without hosting or transferring sessions may lead to consequences.

 ### <font color="#C21807">Basic Shift Information</font>